In 1910 the Fox Terrier Club of NSW was formed with Mr W Hamilton as the

 The W. Hamilton Dog Pavilion at the Royal Agricultural Society Showground was

-named after him.
 The Fox Terrier Club has been in continuous service ever since its formation in

-1910 and is the oldest continuous serving Club in Australia today.
 The Fox Terrier Club of NSW was the first club in Australia to introduce and conduct

 Judges Training Classes and Examinations for aspiring judges.
 Subsequent Judges